deadLemonX/deadLemonX/README.md

-Don't look at it long, its worse than it looks.
+Don't look at it long, its worse than it seems.

 <!---
 deadLemonX/deadLemonX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.